Why have a vision for learning and wellbeing?

 When teachers can identify the values and beliefs at the centre of their practice, they have a frame of reference that helps them to evaluate their current practice.
 Mindsets change when teachers actively adjust their practice to ensure it is aligned with their core values and beliefs.

-The vision for learning and the practice principles will help teachers and school leaders to consider:
+Together, the vision for learning and wellbeing and the practice principles will help teachers and school leaders to consider:

 - what school communities and teachers value

 - the beliefs about learning which underpin practice